apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 If you configure transformers to modify the output of the execution's results, note that the _transformer_ package in the _go-ansible_ library has been relocated.
 It was moved from _github.com/apenella/go-ansible/pkg/stdoutcallback/results_ to _github.com/apenella/go-ansible/v2/pkg/execute/result/transformer_.
 Therefore, ensure that your code is adapted to this updated location.

-Refer to section [Changes on the _Transformer_ functions](#changes-on-the-transformer-functions) for more details on how to adapt your code to these changes.
+Refer to the section [Changes on](#changes-on-the-transformer-functions) the _Transformer_ functions](#changes-on-the-transformer-functions) for more details on how to adapt your code to these changes.

 ## Changes on the _AnsiblePlaybookCmd_ struct

 The `AnsiblePlaybookCmd` struct has undergone significant changes.
 It no longer executes commands, instead, it now implements the `Commander` interface, which is responsible for generating commands for execution.
-This section provides guidance on adapting your code to these changes.
+This section guides adapting your code to these changes.

 ### Renaming the _Options_ attribute